FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

 Caveats:

-* Worst case MLRsearch can take longer than a binary search e.g. in case of drastic changes in behaviour for trials at varying durations.
+* Worst case MLRsearch can take longer than a binary search, e.g. in case of drastic changes in behaviour for trials at varying durations.
+  * Re-measurement at higher duration can trigger a long external search, which never happens in binary search.

 # Sample Implementation

-Following is a brief description of a sample MLRsearch implementation, which is a simlified version of the existing implementation.
+Following is a brief description of a sample MLRsearch implementation, which is a simplified version of the existing implementation.

 ## Input Parameters

-1. **maximum_transmit_rate** - Maximum Transmit Rate (MTR) of packets to be used by external traffic generator implementing MLRsearch, limited by the actual Ethernet link(s) rate, NIC model or traffic generator capabilities.
+1. **max_rate** - Maximum Transmit Rate (MTR) of packets to be used by external traffic generator implementing MLRsearch, limited by the actual Ethernet link(s) rate, NIC model or traffic generator capabilities.
-2. **minimum_transmit_rate** - minimum packet transmit rate to be used for measurements.
+2. **min_rate** - minimum packet transmit rate to be used for measurements.
 MLRsearch fails if lower transmit rate needs to be used to meet search criteria.
 3. **final_trial_duration** - required trial duration for final rate